Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 ---
 layout: post
 title: "OOP - less definitions, more practice"
-subtitle: "2.
-How to start a project?"
+subtitle: "How to start a project?"
+excerpt: When you know what project you would like to do -
+         you would probably like to get your hands into the code as fast as possible.
+         While it may be tempting, it would be wise to do a few things first.
 ---
 I would like these posts to be knowledge dense, so let's cut to the chase without further ado.
 When you know what project you would like to do - what tool to create, what application to make -